risc0/risc0-ethereum/contracts/README.md

 ## Key Contracts

-The two main contracts you need to start verifing receipts on Ethereum are:
+The two main contracts you need to start verifying receipts on Ethereum are:

 * [`IRiscZeroVerifier`]

   This is the interface you will use to interact with the RISC Zero verifier.
-  Verfier contracts will implement this interface.
+  Verifier contracts will implement this interface.
   Behind this interface may be the [Groth16 verifier][`RiscZeroGroth16Verifier`], a mock implementation, and any other verifier we provide in the future.

 * [`RiscZeroGroth16Verifier`]